Download the policy here – Speaking Up (Whistleblower) Policy

-What is the purpose of the Speaking Up policy?
+What is the purpose of the Speaking Up (Whistleblower) policy?

-BOOM Logistics Limited (BOOM) is committed to ensuring that Directors, Executives, employees and contractors comply with the law, BOOM Charters and Policies and BOOM’s ethical standards, as detailed in the company’s Code of Conduct and Fraud policies.
+Boom Logistics Limited (BOOM, or ‘the Company’) is committed to ensuring that Directors, Executives, employees and contractors comply with the law, BOOM Charters and Policies and BOOM’s ethical standards, as detailed in the company’s Code of Conduct and Fraud policies.
 BOOM is committed to detecting and preventing illegal and other undesirable conduct and therefore must provide a mechanism whereby employees and others can report their concerns freely and without fear of repercussion.

 Who must comply with this policy?

-This policy applies to all Directors, Executives, employees (whether permanent, part-time, fixed term, temporary or casual), contractors and their employees, consultants and secondees of BOOM.
+This Policy applies to all Directors, Executives, employees (whether permanent, part-time, fixed term, temporary or casual), contractors, consultants and secondees of BOOM, suppliers and service providers, and their employees.
+Additionally, any individual who formerly held such a position or their relative (such as a spouse or dependant) may make a disclosure.

 What is the policy?